SEPTA warns riders about potential delays as employees plan to attend slain driver's funeral

 PHILADELPHIA (WPVI) -- SEPTA officials are warning riders that people may experience delays on Monday as many SEPTA employees will be paying their final respects to a fallen driver who was killed last month.

-Bernard Gribbin, 48, was shot and killed by a passenger on October 26 while he was operating his bus in the Germantown neighborhood of Philadelphia.
+Bernard Gribbin, 48, was shot and killed by a passenger on October 26 while he was operating his bus in Philadelphia's Germantown neighborhood.

-SEPTA says as a result of this, several bus routes may be impacted.
+SEPTA said as a result of this, several bus routes may be impacted.

 Officials stated that the following routes may be the most affected: